Donald Duck Meets Vincent van Gogh

 .

 Forgiven me for intruding, but your original host seems to have fainted.
-Good tour guides are so hart to find.
-So I’ll be your host from here out.
+Good tour guides are so hard to find.
+I’ll be your host from here out.

-One of the things that Vincent van Gogh is famous for is painting self-portraits.
+One of the things that Vincent van Gogh is famous for is his self-portraits.
 One of his most famous portraits is called Self-Portrait with Grey Felt Hat.

 For the cover of a Donald Duck comic book, Wouter Tulp painted a version with Donald Duck taking the place of Vincent van Gogh.